Great Rides for wine lovers

 Alexandra Basin (Otago Central Rail Trail)

-Thanks to local cafe and pub owners along the Rail Trail, there are plenty more chances to try wines from the local and wider sub-regions.
+Thanks to local cafe and pub owners along the trail, there are plenty more chances to try wines from the local and wider sub-regions.
 What’s more, they’re often matched with signature Central Otago fare such as lamb, game, cheese, stone fruit and delicious wild thyme.
-(If you’re looking to burn off a few pounds on your cycling holiday, the Rail Trail might not be for you…)

 The Wairarapa (Remutaka Cycle Trail)